Sequoyah v. Tennessee Valley Authority

 Sequoyah v.
 Tennessee Valley Authority, 480 F.Supp.
-608 (1979), was a Tennessee court case that ruled on the applicability of the Free Exercise clause to the relationship and significance of land sacred to the Cherokee people, specifically the Little Tennessee River and its surrounding valley.
+608 (1979), was a United States District Court case that ruled on the applicability of the Free Exercise clause to the relationship and significance of land sacred to the Cherokee people, specifically the Little Tennessee River and its surrounding valley.
 The suit, brought by three Cherokee individuals and two Cherokee organizations/bands to the United States District Court for the Eastern District of Tennessee, sought an injunction to restrain the Tennessee Valley Authority (TVA) from flooding the sacred Cherokee land along the Little Tennessee River for the purpose of creating the Tellico Dam.
 The plaintiffs argued that the flooding of the Little Tennessee River valley, given their specific spiritual and historical relationship to the land, would infringe on their right to practice their religion.

 Background

 Stemming from the headwaters of northeastern Georgia, the Little Tennessee River watershed flows into present-day eastern Tennessee from its southeastern source in the Appalachian Mountains of North Carolina.
 Approximately 80 kilometers (50 miles) of the river's 217 kilometer (135 mile) span flows through Tennessee, passing present-day Monroe County, before its confluence with the smaller Tellico River and the greater Tennessee River.

 The Little Tennessee River valley is revered by geologists, archeologists, and the native Cherokee population for the vast ecosystems of its waters and shore land, as well as its historical and spiritual sites that can be dated back as early as the Archaic period (8000-1000 B.C.).
 The Cherokee people have historically resided across the Southeastern Woodlands of what is now known as the United States, and developed strong historical ties to the regions surrounding the Little Tennessee river.
-The ancient capital of Chota — regarded as the “mother town” and the epicenter of Cherokee spirituality, politics, culture, and history — is located in present-day Monroe County in the Little Tennessee River valley.
+The ancient capital of Chota — regarded as the "mother town" and the epicenter of Cherokee spirituality, politics, culture, and history — is located in present-day Monroe County in the Little Tennessee River valley.
 The surrounding villages of Citico, Toqua, Tomotley, Mialaquo, Tuskegee, and Tanasi (whence the state of Tennessee derived its name), are home to countless sacred sites, holy places, and ancestral grave sites.
 The river valley is also known as a brook and rainbow trout fishing source, in addition to being a rich farming and medicine-gathering site due to thefertile earth surrounding it.